aaguseva/aaguseva.github.io/_pages/about.md

 Upon that, I was a Marie-Curie Research Fellow at the University of Leeds, UK (2020-2023).

-In 2023-2025 I was a research fellow at the Paris Observatory, working in the field of astrophysical fluid dynamics at the intersection of fluid dynamics, mathematics, dynamical systems theory, and data-driven analysis.

-I'm part of the working group <a href='https://dynamos.obspm.fr/'>DYNAMOS</a> of the Paris Observatory, for Fluid Dynamics and Stellar Modelling.
+In 2023-2025 I was a research fellow at the Paris Observatory; I'm part of the working group <a href='https://dynamos.obspm.fr/'>DYNAMOS</a> of the Paris Observatory, for Fluid Dynamics and Stellar Modelling.